Step-by-step deployment guide

 SMB shares via host mount

 Scanning permissions for SMB shares is very similar to scanning permissions for local directories, we just need one extra preliminary step to mount the shares into the local filesystem.
-Microsoft provides explicit support for making SMB share mounts available to containers, the official documentation contains detailed instructions about setting this up.
+Microsoft provides explicit support for making SMB share mounts available to containers, the official documentationarrow-up-right contains detailed instructions about setting this up.
 In short: to mount a directory dir in share \\host\share to local drive D:, run the following PowerShell command:

 You can now mount the D: drive into the NTFS gateway container using a Docker Compose specification based on the following snippet: